Mexican Association of Equine Veterinary Specialists

 International Links

 Although rooted in Mexico, AMMVEE has strong international ties.
 It is an active member of the Federación Iberoamericana de Asociaciones de Veterinarios de Équidos (FIAVE), linking it with associations across Latin America, Spain, and Portugal.
-Through this collaboration, AMMVEE members benefit from shared congresses, webinars, and cross-border scientific exchange.

 Like other FIAVE associations, AMMVEE also has close ties with the World Equine Veterinary Association (WEVA), ensuring Mexican vets are part of the global conversation in equine medicine.
-We hear that many veterinarians from Mexico attend the National Alliance of Equine Practitioners convention each year.

 Why AMMVEE Matters to Every Equine Vet